kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 -   [Frequently Asked Questions](../tutorials/../../tutorials/faq/main.md#how-is-the-function-return-code-evaluated)

+Note: starting with version `5.7.0-dev`, this behaviour can be changed with `return_mode` global parameter.

+### return_mode

+Control the return code evaluation mode:

+  - 0 (default) - evaluation is like so far (negative is false, positiv is true)
+  - 1 - propagate return value and evaluation has to be done with `>0` or `<0`, otherwise `value!=0` is evaluated to true no matter is negative or positive

 ### revert_uri

 Set the R-URI to the value of the R-URI as it was when the request was